 Innova’s traceability system is the most advanced on the market and includes automatic, real-time monitoring of each step of the production system.

-The system enables full traceability of the raw material throughout the value chain, all the way through to checking that products are correctly labeled, and swiftly isolates any problem to minimize the size and cost of recalls.
+The system enables full traceability of the raw material throughout the value chain, all the way through to checking those products are correctly labeled, and swiftly isolates any problem to minimize the size and cost of recalls.

 Innova works by recording variants in the production and issuing warnings if any variations are greater than a predefined level.
-The Innova system goes beyond fulfilling all NAQUA’s traceability and quality requirements.
+The Innova system goes beyond fulfilling all of NAQUA’s traceability and quality requirements.
 Every single box produced is traced through the entire packing process, from weighing to boxing to palletizing.

 Innova Labeling makes it easy to print labels that include all traceability information for every processing step, and a copy of every label is kept in the Innova database for reviewing any label, whether it was printed for a pack, box or pallet.

 When a product has been palletized, Innova checks to make sure that all quality control information for the pallet is complete.
 Only once this has been confirmed can the pallet be selected for shipping.
 If not, the pallet is marked as “quality check” and will only be released with a digital signature from the quality manager.

 Innova monitors yield and throughput in real time for every production step, which gives managers the ability to quickly react as soon as any issue arises.